-Helping your adjust to their new step can be a tough process, especially if your kids are resistant to change.
+Helping your children adjust to their new step family can be a tough process, especially if your kids are resistant to change.
 Therefore, it’s important that you approach the situation with a certain amount of delicacy and understanding and that you take the time to see things from your child’s point of view.
 Over time, your child will adjust to their new family circumstances and hopefully grow to love the new additions.
 In this article, we’ll share tips on how to integrated your blended family and help them build strong relationships.

 StepsPart 1Part 1 of 3:Telling Your Children about Your Plans to Re-Marry